 Instead of completing a Minor, students can also choose a set of elective courses (30 EC) in their second and third year, with a maximum of 15 EC at 100-level.
 These courses may also be taken during an optional Semester Abroad.
+Students who want to include a course from a university abroad, need to ask permission from the FGGA International Office (international@fgga.leidenuniv.nl).
+All requests must be submitted no later than 21 June if one or more courses start in the following September, or 21 October if one or more courses start in the following January/February.

-Electives from outside of LUC must always be approved by the Board of Examiners prior to starting the course.
+Electives from outside of LUC but within the Netherlands must always be approved by the Board of Examiners prior to starting the course.
 Please use the appropriate form from the BoE website.
 More information on each component of the curriculum can be found in the LUC e-prospectus.